glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 ## Introduction

-All values of generic type in Swift today support basic capabilities of being copied, moved, and destroyed.
-A generic value is associated with routines and additional checking when performing such operations to abstract over the underlying concrete type.
+All values of generic type in Swift today support the fundamental value operations of being copied, moved, and destroyed.
-These routines are needed in-part because references can appear anywhere within the underlying concrete value and those references require extra bookkeeping during a copy or destroy.
-But when working with a value of concrete type, Swift can take advantage of knowledge that a value does not contain references, skipping the extra work and performing a simple bit-for-bit copy ("memcpy") or a no-operation destruction.
+To carry out these operations on a value of generic type, functions associated with the value's dynamic type are looked up and invoked.
+For example, there are functions associated with `String` that perform these operations and are invoked when an `String` value is passed to a generic function.
+This behavior enables the fundamental Swift feature of unspecialized generic code.
+It is not, however, free of performance cost.

+When a concrete type is copied, moved, or destroyed, such indirection is not used.
+When working directly with a `String`, no such functions are invoked.
+The move operation just copies the bits from the source to the destination.
+The copy, operation, however, is more involved: the reference within the `String` must be retained.
+And the destroy operation requires that the reference be released.

+Similarly, if a function is working with a tuple of `Int`s directly, it does not invoke such functions.
+Instead, for copy or move operations, it just copies the value bit-by-bit (performing the equivalent of a call to `memcpy`).
+And the destroy operation does nothing.
+For this reason, `Int` is said to be "bitwise copyable".

-This proposal defines a new marker protocol `BitwiseCopyable` to describe generic values that support these simple operations.
+This document proposes a new marker protocol `BitwiseCopyable` which such bitwise copyable types may conform.
+When a value of generic type conforms to this protocol, the fundamental value operations will involve looking up and invoking functions associated with the value's dynamic type.
+Instead, the copy and move operations will be performed by direct calls to `memcpy`.
+And the destroy operation will do nothing.
+The only indirection required will be to look up the _size_ of the value.

 One of the key use-cases for this constraint is to provide safety and performance for low-level code, such that dealing with foreign-function interfaces and serialization.
 For example, many of the improvements for `UnsafeMutablePointer` within [SE-0370](0370-pointer-family-initialization-improvements.md) rely on there being a notion of a "trivial type" in the language to ensure the `Pointee` is safe to copy bit-for-bit (e.g., `UnsafeMutablePointer.initialize(to:)`).
-The term _trivial_ in that proposal corresponds to the `BitwiseCopyable` constraint discussed here.
+The term _trivial_ in that proposal refers to the same property as bitwise copyable discussed here.

 ## Motivation